marten-seemann/base-drafts/draft-ietf-quic-transport.md

 acknowledged, even if it does not appear in a future ACK frame.
 This is unlike TCP SACKs ({{?RFC2018}}).

+It is expected that a sender will reuse the same packet number across different packet number spaces.
+ACK frames only acknowledge the packet numbers that were transmitted by the sender in the same packet number space of the packet that the ACK was received in.
+This is an important property to allow for separation between the different packet number spaces.

 A client MUST NOT acknowledge Retry packets.
 Retry packets include the packet number from the Initial packet it responds to.
 Version Negotiation packets cannot be acknowledged because they do not contain a packet number.
 Rather than